-Professionals in corporate finance regularly refer to markets as being bullish and bearish based on positive and negative price movements.
-A bear market is typically considered to exist when there has been a price decline of 20% or more from the peak, and a bull market is considered to be a 20% recovery from the bottom.
+Professionals in corporate finance regularly refer to markets as being bullish and bearish based on positive or negative price movements.
+A bear market is typically considered to exist when there has been a price decline of 20% or more from the peak, and a bull market is considered to be a 20% recovery from a market bottom.

 Bullishness is a sentiment or mindset adopted by a trader, thinking securities will move up in price.
-The opposite of this is bearishness, which is the sentiment that securities and markets are moving down in price.
+The opposite of this is bearishness, which is the sentiment that securities and markets are likely to move down in price.

 When a trader says he is bullish on Apple Inc. (AAPL) shares, it means the trader thinks AAPL shares will move up in the future.